aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 the absolute values of the differences).
 This can be change to the 1-norm (the sum of the absolute values) or the 2-norm (the Euclidean distance) using the NORM keyword.
 The AMD dissimilarity is in atomic units (bohr).
+In EMD, discrete powder diffraction patterns are compared using the earth mover's distance.

-Powder diffraction patterns are calculated from $$2\theta = 5$$ up to `xend.r` (XEND keyword, default: 50).
-Radial distribution functions are calculated from zero up to `xend.r` bohr (XEND keyword, default:
+Powder diffraction patterns for POWDIFF and EMD are calculated from
+$$2\theta = 5$$ up to `xend.r` (XEND keyword, default: 50).
+Radial
+distribution functions are calculated from zero up to `xend.r` bohr (XEND keyword, default: 25 bohr).
-25 bohr).
 SIGMA is the Gaussian broadening parameter for the powder diffraction or RDF peaks.
 AMD vectors are calculated up to a maximum of 100 nearest neighbors.

 ### Molecular Comparison